Mindfulness in practice

 “Awareness of this kind doesn’t start by trying to change or fix anything.
 It’s about allowing ourselves to see the present moment clearly.
 When we do that, it can positively change the way we see ourselves and our lives.”

-About June O'driscoll
+Hosted by June O'driscoll

 June O'Driscoll is an executive and life coach, a licensed trainer of NLP, accredited diploma in coach training, trainer, Reiki master teacher, meditation and mindfulness trainer.
 Through years of experience June has worked very successfully with clients to change unwanted behaviour, particularly panic attacks, stress, weight-loss, anxiety.